Syria–Turkey relations: Rapprochement plan not achieved

 In return, Ankara wants from Damascus the complete cleansing of the areas of the (PKK/YPG), the safe return of refugees and the proper completion of political and military integration between the opposition and the government.

 In September 2022, Reuters reported that the heads of Syrian and Turkish intelligence had met in Damascus in recent weeks.
 The talks made significant progress and sought to pave the way for meetings at higher levels.

 On 19 November 2022, Turkey launched airstrikes over several towns in northern Syria, a week after the 2022 Istanbul bombing.

 On 29 November 2022, United Nations special envoy for Syria Geir Pederson warned the Security Council that the current military escalation in Syria is dangerous to civilians and regional stability, and urged Turkey and the Kurdish-led forces in northern Syria to de-escalate.

 In early December 2022, Reuters reported that the Syrian leadership was still resisting Russia's efforts to convene a summit between Assad and Erdoğan.
 This is due to the unwillingness to grant Erdoğan a "victory" that would enhance his chances in the June 2023 elections.
 In a major breakthrough, on 28 December, both countries' defense ministers and intelligence chiefs met in Moscow, and the talks were described as fruitful.

+In late March 2023, Turkey had taken the path of easing economic sanctions against Syria, as Erdogan is seeking a "bilateral normalization effort" with his Syrian counterpart Bashar Al-Assad, according to Le Monde.
+Earlier, US Secretary of State Antony Blinken and Turkish Foreign Minister Mevlüt Çavuşoğlu met in Ankara to seek a solution to the separatist-controlled north of Syria, an issue long at heart for Turkey.

+However, Syria's plan for reconciliation with Turkey did not succeed because the then-Assad regime demanded that Turkey withdraw its troops from northern Syria.

+Post-Assad regime relations

+Following the end of Assad's regime in early December 2024, Turkish intelligence chief Ibrahim Kalin met with Ahmed al-Sharaa, leader of the Hay'at Tahrir al-Sham, and caretaker prime minister Mohammad al-Bashir in Damascus.
+Turkey reopened its embassy in Syria on 15 December, after it was closed down for the last 12 years.
+A week later, on 22 December, Turkey's Foreign Minister Hakan Fidan held a meeting with Ahmed al-Sharaa in Damascus to support the transitional government.

+In early January 2025, Ahmed al-Sharaa mentioned that Syria would establish strategic relations with Turkey in the future.
+On 15 January, Turkish Airlines stated it will resume flights to Damascus on the 23rd of the same month.
+On 4 February, al-Sharaa visited Turkey as his second foreign visit and met with President Recep Tayyip Erdoğan.
+Al-Sharaa said in his statement that Syria is considering establishing a defense pact with Türkiye, which would include military bases to be established by the Turkish army in Syria.
+On August 2, 2025 it was reported that Turkey began supplying gas to Syria by the Kilis Aleppo pipeline.